benicio-daniel/Time_constrained_Travelling_Christmas_market_visitor/README.md

 - [x] node reduction (for triangle inequality) -> eg. if walk time > x min then public transport etc. ??? -> reduction to one travel_time need of heuritic
 - [ ] class of google maps infos (method for ant to look up, where am I, whats possible)
 - [ ] pheromone logic
+- [ ] function in google maps for returning every christmas market with opening time for initialisation

 Todos: (Philipp)